authelia/authelia/docs/content/en/configuration/second-factor/time-based-one-time-password.md

 The period and skew configuration parameters affect each other.
 The default values are a period of 30 and a skew of 1.
 It is highly recommended you do not change these unless you wish to set skew to 0.

-These options affect security by changing the length of time a one-time password is valid for.
+These options affect security by changing the length of time a Time-based One-Time Password is valid for.
 The formula to calculate the effective validity period is `period + (period * skew * 2)`.
 For example period 30 and skew 1 would result in 90 seconds of validity, and period 30 and skew 2 would result in 150 seconds of validity.

 ## System time accuracy

 It's important to note that if the system time is not accurate enough then clients will seemingly not generate valid passwords for TOTP.
 Conversely this is the same when the client time is not accurate enough.
-This is due to the Time-based One Time Passwords being time-based.
+This is due to the Time-based One-Time Passwords being time-based.

 Authelia by default checks the system time against an [NTP server](../miscellaneous/ntp.md) on startup.
 This helps to prevent a time synchronization issue on the server being an issue.
 There is however no effective and reliable way to